-You’ll love this Homemade Chocolate Pudding Pie with a Brownie Crust!
+You'll love this Brownie-Bottom Chocolate Pudding Pie!
 It features a delicious chocolate pudding recipe, but you can use instant pudding for convenience.
 Top it all with whipped cream and chocolate curls for a fabulous dessert!

->

-> That picture says it all.
+That picture says it all.
 Amiright?!!

 If you’re already drooling, just wait until you taste this luscious pie.
 It’s one of my most popular recipes, eliciting mmmms and eye rolls with every bite.